The-Marcy-Lab-School-Assignments/swe-2-1-closures-DarlinHolguin/src/short-response.md

 ### Response 1

-Encapsulation in object-oriented programming is the bundling of data and hiding it so anything outside of the code cannot mess with it.
-According to MDN, it is described as a **black box**, because you can use it but you cannot touch what's inside.
+Encapsulation in object-oriented programming is the bundling of data and the hiding of implementation details so that anything outside the code cannot interfere with it.
+According to MDN, it is described as a **black box** because you can use it, but you cannot directly access what's inside.

 ---